Cian-Murray-Doyle/Food-Price-Forecast/README.md

 library(forecast)
 ```

-First we load our initial dataset in, we can see there are many irrelevant data that provide no insights as well as columns that are not clearly labelled.
+First, we load our initial dataset in, we can see there are many irrelevant data that provide no insights as well as columns that are not clearly labelled.
 So we will remove any irrelevant data and rename any unclear labels.

 ![](images/updated_table.PNG)